Velikie Luki overview

 More Historical Facts…

-Throughout its history, Velikie Luki was destroyed several times, but it was actually razed to the ground during World War II.
-The battle for Velikie Luki was so furious that the city was called “small Stalingrad”.
+Throughout its history, Velikiye Luki was destroyed several times, but it was actually razed to the ground during World War II.
+The battle for Velikiye Luki was so furious that the city was called “small Stalingrad”.
 After the liberation, 3083 out of 3391 buildings were destroyed or burned.
-In October 2008, Velikie Luki received the title “The City of Military Glory”.
+In October 2008, Velikiye Luki received the title “The City of Military Glory”.

 Author: Alexandr Mav